Last Updated on November 14, 2020 by Derrick

 There are a number of tools you can use to help remove burrs from your clothing.
 Lets examine some of the common ones.

-Duct Tape – Duct tape works well for removing burrs, it is extremely sticky so it will grab onto many burrs and allow you to remove them from your clothing.
-Duct tape works well when you have a large amount of burrs concentrated in a small area.
-When I am out bushcrafting, camping, or fishing I often carry a small amount of duct tape in my pack to ensure I can peel some off and use it to remove any burrs (or even ticks) I get on my clothing.
+Duct Tape – Tape often works well to get rid of burrs, it is extremely sticky so it will grab onto many burrs and allow you to remove them from your clothing.
+This really is the best way to remove burrs, it also works well when you have a large amount of burrs concentrated in a small area.
+When I am out bushcrafting, camping, or fishing I often carry a small amount of tape in my pack to ensure I can peel some off and use it to remove any burrs (or even ticks) I get on my clothing.
+This is really my preferred method to try and remove burrs.

-Pliers or a Multi Tool – These can be great for targeting specific or very stubborn burrs.
-While not very practical when you have a large amount of burrs.
+Pliers or a Multi Tool – These can be great for targeting specific or very stubborn burrs that you may be trying to remove from your clothing.
+This is not very practical when you have a large quantity.

-Fine Toothed Comb – Fine toothed combs also work well in a pinch, in my grooming kit when I am out for a multi day hike I often carry a small half comb and can often remove burrs with that.
+Fine Toothed Comb – Fine toothed combs also work well in a pinch to remove burrs from clothing, in my grooming kit when I am out for a multi day hike I often carry a small half comb that I have used in the past.

 AMV Burz-Off Bur Removal Tool – This is an actual tool that is a stone looking item that is specially made to remove burrs from clothing.
-It is available on Amazon.com, works well and is very easy to use.
+It is available on Amazon.com, works well for removing burrs and is incredibly easy to use.

 Step By Step Process For Removal